uldiszz/RestaurantFinder/README.md

 # RestaurantFinder
-Shows nearby restaurants and selectig one opens map view with directions to it.
+Shows nearby restaurants in table view.
+Selecting one opens map view with directions to it.

 Uses CLLocationManager, MKLocalSearch, CLGeocoder, MKMapView, MKDirections